ArnaudBelcour/kegg2bipartitegraph/README.md

 Hagberg A. A., Schult D. A., Swart P. J. Exploring Network Structure, Dynamics, and Function using NetworkX, in: Varoquaux, G., Vaught, T., Millman, J. (Eds.), .
 Presented at the Proceedings of the Python in Science Conference (SciPy) 2008.
 11–15. http://conference.scipy.org/proceedings/SciPy2008/paper_2/

+If you have used the subcommand `reconstruct_from_genbank`, please also cite:

+- `Biopython` for GenBank parsing:

+Cock, P.J.A., Antao, T., Chang, J.T., Chapman, B.A., Cox, C.J., Dalke, A., Friedberg, I., Hamelryck, T., Kauff, F., Wilczynski, B., de Hoon, M.J.L.
+Biopython: freely available Python tools for computational molecular biology and bioinformatics.
+Bioinformatics 2009, 25, 1422–1423 https://doi.org/10.1093/bioinformatics/btp163.